faeriemachine/faeriemachine.nekoweb.org/src/blog/posts/post-13.md

 The picture log page is also still something I'm trying to figure out, specifically with how I want everything presented.
 I don't even know if I want it to use my base layout and go for something entirely unique or not!
 I haven't forgotten about it, I just truly don't know what to do with it yet...

 I also have a bunch of future editions to the website to look out for, including (but not limited to); archive pages, a wishlist page, a recipes page, more shrines, and so, so much more.
 Even as I finish parts of the site, it will always be a work-in-progress, and I'm coming to terms with the fact that something as big as a personal website with all kinds of content on it is a huge task that doesn't need to be finished and polished right away.
-I'm learning the art of takings one day, one step at a time.
+I'm learning the art of taking things one day, one step at a time.

 With all that said, I hope you all will enjoy what 3.0 has to offer!
+Next on my to-do list is to revamp my [art site](tri4ge.icu) to fit my current coding skills, as I've learned a ton from rebuilding this site, and want it to be the best it possibly can be.